zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

 allows us to register a more specific template in the next sample:

   >>> from zope.publisher.interfaces.browser import IDefaultBrowserLayer
-  >>> from zope.pagetemplate.interfaces import IPageTemplate
+  >>> from z3c.template.interfaces import IContentTemplate
   >>> from z3c.template.template import TemplateFactory
   >>> factory = TemplateFactory(contentTemplate, 'text/html')
-  >>> zope.component.provideAdapter(factory,
+  >>> zope.component.provideAdapter(
-  ...     (zope.interface.Interface, IDefaultBrowserLayer), IPageTemplate)
+  ...     factory, (zope.interface.Interface, IDefaultBrowserLayer),
+  ...
+IContentTemplate)

 And register the layout template useing the ``Interface`` as registration base: